KZL358/Polarisation-Singularities/README.md

 ## Content

 We split the content into three separate folders, each with their own readme file.
-* [Density](https://github.com/KZL358/Polarisation-Singularities/tree/main/Density) - This folder gives the codes necessary to compute the C-lines densities for Electromagnetic and Gravitational Waves.
+* [Density](https://github.com/KZL358/Polarisation-Singularities/tree/main/Density) - This folder gives the codes necessary to compute the C-lines densities for Electromagnetic and Gravitational waves.
 * [Figure](https://github.com/KZL358/Polarisation-Singularities/tree/main/Figure) - This folder gives the codes necessary to Plot the polarisation Singularities for Electromagnetic and Gravitational Waves.
-This is useful to reproduce Fig.(3) of the companion [paper](https://arxiv.org/abs/)
+This is useful to reproduce Fig.(3) of the companion [paper](https://arxiv.org/abs/).
 * [Video](https://github.com/KZL358/Polarisation-Singularities/tree/main/Video) - This folder gives the codes necessary to produce the video showing the deformation of polarisation singularities when perturbed.

 ## Authors